-The JAMS is a weekly seminar with talks given by junior researchers on a topic in all areas in Mathematics.
+The JAMS is a seminar series occurring every two weeks with talks given by junior researchers on a topic in any area of mathematics.
 It is a great opportunity to share research, get feedback from other students and to become more confident in presenting work.
 We also provide drinks and snacks!

-If you are interested in giving a talk (of either type) or have further questions, please email us at firstname.lastname@example.org.
-You can also sign up to our Mailing List to receive regular updates on these events!
+If you are interested in giving a talk or have further questions, please email us at firstname.lastname@example.org, or contact one of our committee members.

 To view past seminars check here